Above Ground Above Ground — How to Drain Above Ground Pool - Complete Safety Guide

 4. Check local drainage laws: Verify where you can legally discharge pool water - many areas prohibit draining into storm drains

-5. Start pumping: Turn on pump and monitor progress - a typical 24-foot round pool takes 4-6 hours to drain (time varies significantly based on pool depth)
+5. Start pumping: Turn on pump and monitor progress - a typical 24-foot round pool commonly takes 8-14 hours with a submersible pump (time varies with pump flow rate and pool volume)

 6. Protect the liner: As water level drops, smooth out wrinkles and ensure liner doesn't shift or bunch up